duncanbradley/thesis/Chapters/reproducibility.md

 The following is the code from a Dockerfile used to reproducible the computational environment for the analysis conducted in Chapter 6:

-First, I specify the Rocker image upon which the rest of the container will be built.
+First, **the code specifies** the Rocker image upon which the rest of the container will be built.
 This image includes R (version 4.2.1), plus the RStudio Integrated Development Environment, the Quarto publishing software, and the Tidyverse packages associated with this version of R.

 `FROM rocker/verse:4.2.1`

-Next, I add files to the image, including Quarto dynamic document itself, the project file, and the bibliography associated with this chapter.
+Next, files **are added** to the image, including Quarto dynamic document itself, the project file, and the bibliography associated with this chapter.
 These are mounted at the ‘rstudio’ directory.

 `ADD axis-extension.qmd /home/rstudio/`